zhouzusheng/chromium.bb/README.md

 This is a feature we needed in our product, so it is unlikely that we will send this upstream.

-We needed to modify the behavior of the "InsertHTML" command.
+We needed to modify the behavior of the `InsertHTML` command.
 The WebKit behavior is to prevent the inserted HTML from being nested inside style spans.
-This branch adds "InsertHTMLNested" command that allows the HTML to be nested inside style spans.
+This branch adds `InsertHTMLNested` command that allows the HTML to be nested inside style spans.